xokomola/origami/README.md

 # Origami 0.4

-Origami is a templating library for XQuery (3.0) inspired by XSLT and the [Enlive](https://github.com/cgrand/enlive) templating library for Clojure.
+Origami is a templating library for XQuery (3.1) inspired by XSLT and the [Enlive](https://github.com/cgrand/enlive) templating library for Clojure.
-Currently it supports the [BaseX](http://basex.org) database version 8.0 or higher.
+Currently it supports the [BaseX](http://basex.org) database version 8.0.

-For more information go the the [Wiki][wiki].

 IMPORTANT: This library is not yet ready for production use and will change during the next few releases.
 I feel no obligation to maintain backwards